Wildlife & Animals – Kenya

 Wildebeest Migration

-The wildebeest migration is one of Africa’s greatest wildlife spectacles.
-About 2.5 million ungulates – mainly wildebeest, but also zebra and gazelle – move throughout the Mara-Serengeti ecosystem.
-The crossing of the Mara River is the absolute highlight of the migration.
+The wildebeest migration ranks among Africa’s greatest wildlife spectacles.
+About 2.5 million hoofed mammals (mainly wildebeest and zebra, but also Thomson’s gazelle) move throughout the Mara-Serengeti ecosystem.
+They’re usually present in Kenya sometime between July or August and October.
+The crossing of the Mara River is the highlight of the migration, although seeing the vast herds filling the savannah to the horizon is to witness nature’s abundance on an unimaginable scale.

 Wildlife Highlights

-Samburu National Reserve and Meru National Park in the north are home to some interesting localized dry-country species.
-The odd-looking, long-necked gerenuk is often seen standing on its hind legs feeding on dry bushes.
-The Grevy’s zebra and reticulated giraffe are beautiful variants to the more common species found throughout the region.
-Tsavo East and West National Parks are home to the rare fringe-eared oryx.
+Samburu National Reserve and Meru National Park in the north are home to interesting dry-country species.
+These include the odd-looking, long-necked gerenuk, while Grevy’s zebra and reticulated giraffe are beautiful variants to more common species found elsewhere in Kenya.
+Tsavo East and Tsavo West National Parks have the rare fringe-eared oryx, and Laikipia Plateau is also good for northern specials, as well as for both black rhino and white rhino.

 Best Time for Wildlife Viewing

-Kenya offers quality wildlife viewing throughout the year, but the ultimate time is in the Dry season from June to October.
-This corresponds with the wildebeest migration in the Masai Mara.
-The exact timing depends on rainfall, but it’s typically around September when the wildebeest migration reaches the Northern Serengeti and begins to cross into the Masai Mara.
-In October the animals make their move back into Tanzania.
-These months are high season for tourism.
-The parks are much quieter in the low season, and prices are more competitive as well.
+Kenya offers outstanding wildlife viewing throughout the year, but the ultimate time is the Dry season (June to October).
+This corresponds partly with the wildebeest migration in the Masai Mara.
+The exact timing varies, but the herds are usually present in Kenya from July or August to October, when the animals begin moving back into Tanzania.
+These months are also high season for tourism.
+November to April is generally best for birding with migratory species present.

 Wildlife Rating